Design education: Our experience

 Last month at Qubstudio we celebrated not only the end of 2017 but also the closure of our first UX/UI internship.
-During two months four interns mentored by our experts were discovering all the tricks and pitfalls of UX/UI design and applying new knowledge in the individual business projects.
+During two months four interns mentored by experts of our UI/UX design studio were discovering all the tricks and pitfalls of UX/UI design and applying new knowledge in the individual business projects.
 Want to learn more?

 Start with “Why?”

 Aiming to become one of the most professional design studios in Europe, we set quality bar for ourselves pretty high.
 Most of the time we are open for new talents to join our team, but year after year it seems harder to find a UX/UI designers with the required expertise.
 This situation increased a number of independent educational courses, which might be a good start for beginners yet not always give them a necessary background with real projects.
 Without it, even a talented people could hardly find a job they will be satisfied with.